‘Roseanne’ Revival: Viewers React To ‘Go Cubs’ Episode About The Conners’ Muslim Neighbors

-Roseanne has already taken on controversial topics during its whirlwind reboot run, with jokes about politics, healthcare and more.
+Roseanne has already taken on controversial topics during its whirlwind reboot run, with jokes about politics, healthcare, and more.
 But the upcoming episode, “Go Cubs,” could prove to be the show’s most talked-about 22 minutes yet.
 According to The Wrap, in an interview for ABC’s sneak peek behind-the-scenes video about the episode, Roseanne co-executive producer Dave Caplan revealed that series star Roseanne Barr came up with a story idea about the Conners being fearful of their new Muslim neighbors, and producers jumped on it.

 Barr explained that her character is frightened of living next door to a Muslim family because she has “heard so many things on the news, and so she has a lot of pre-conceived notions.”
-Presumably, the episode will end with Roseanne making nice with her nice neighbors, Fatima (Anne Bedian) and Samir (Alain Washnevsky), and they will all live happily ever after on Delaware Street.
+Presumably, the episode will end with Roseanne making nice with her neighbors, Fatima (Anne Bedian) and Samir (Alain Washnevsky), and they will all live happily ever after on Delaware Street.

 “I just thought it would be really relevant for a show about immigrants and prejudice, so we find a way to cut to the humanity of each other,” Barr said.
 “I want people to laugh, that’s my main focus, is that it’s funny.
 And in the funny, it’s kind of heartwarming.”

-But not everybody is laughing about the Muslim stereotype depicted in the episode, which has Roseanne asking her sister Jackie (Laurie Metcalf) of their new, fertilizer-buying neighbors: “What if this is a sleeper cell full of terrorists getting ready to blow up our neighborhood?”
+But not everybody is laughing about the Muslim stereotype depicted in the episode, which has Roseanne asking her sister Jackie (Laurie Metcalf) of their new, fertilizer-buying neighbors, “What if this is a sleeper cell full of terrorists getting ready to blow up our neighborhood?”

 Roseanne Barr's character fears her Muslim neighbors are building bomb in a new episode https://t.co/mvG6BvEA9S pic.twitter.com/ROhLH0KvaE